 If the pilot is unfamiliar with the airport or unsure of a taxi route, a “progressive taxi” should be requested.
 Progressive taxi requires ATC to provide step-by-step taxi instructions.

-When ATC issues “hold short” instructions, the pilot is expected to taxi up to but not cross any part of the runway holding marking.
+When ATC issues “hold short” instructions, the pilot must taxi up to but not cross any part of the runway holding marking.

 Example Instructions: "Runway 36L, taxi via Alpha, hold short of Runway 27."